Skip to content

 • you encounter database corruption

-• you have content that does not have a URL alias
+• you have content that doesn't have a URL alias

 Caution

-Before you apply the command, back up your database and make sure it is not modified while the command is running.
+Before you apply the command, back up your database and make sure it's not modified while the command is running.

 Execute the following command to regenerate aliases: